Lramseyer/vaporview/README.md

 To adjust the row height, right click on the signal, and select your desired row height.
 To vertically zoom, select the signal and press **Alt +/-** to vertically zoom

+## Custom Signals

+Vaporview allows users to create custom signals from a subset of bits from a multi-bit signal.
+To create a custom signal, right click on a multi-bit variable, and select **New Signal From Bit Range...**.
+This will prompt the user in the command bar for a bit range.
+This allows for single bit or multi bit inputs, and will create a new custom signal that can be moved and displayed independently of the original signal.

+Alternatively, signals can be automatically split into all individual bits.
+To do this, right click on the multi-bit variable, and select **Create Signals From Bits**.
+This will create a group with all of the individual bits in the group.

 ## Time Units

 You can change the Time Units in one of 2 ways: clicking the Time Status Bar in the lower right hand corner of the window, or by right clicking on the time ruler and selecting units from the **Time Unit** menu.